 The Committee held three (3) meetings from January 2016 to December 2016.

 The Compensation and Remuneration Sub-Committee is composed of seven (7) members of the Board, with the Chairman who is an Independent Director.
 It is responsible for overseeing implementation of the programs for salaries and benefits of senior management and Directors, as may be applicable.
 It monitors adequacy, effectiveness and consistency of compensation program vis-à-vis corporate philosophy and strategy.

-The Committee held five (5) meetings from January 2014 to December 2014.
+The Committee held seven (7) meetings from January 2016 to December 2016.

 The Bank’s Corporate Secretary plays a pivotal role in assisting the Board in the performance of its duties.
 In all the activities of the Board, the Corporate Secretary ensures that Board policies and procedures are observed.
 The Board has separate and independent access to the Corporate Secretary who, among others, oversees the adequate flow of information to the Board prior to and during meetings, and serves as an adviser to the Directors on their responsibilities and obligations.